ggary9424/greatday-auto-clock-in/README.md

 # Add the scheduler addon
 heroku addons:create scheduler:standard

-# Add the GUI of the scheduler configuration
+# Open the GUI of the scheduler configuration
 heroku addons:open scheduler

 # Configure your clock-in time on Heroku GUI...